luk036/ellipsoid-method/cutting_plane.md

 ---

-## Consider the ellipsoid Method When...
+## Consider the ellipsoid Method When

 - The number of design variables is moderate, e.g. ECO flow, analog circuit sizing, parametric problems